Classic Car Insurance

 In some cases, of course, they actually do!
 If your car is 40 years old or over, for example, then it’s exempt from road tax.
 If your car is over 15 years old, it could be classed as a classic and can receive reductions in policy price that reflect the care it requires and the way it’s driven.

 Apply a little loving care and your classic car will provide year after year of joyous motoring.
-No matter whether it’s a Morris Minor, Jensen Interceptor or a Classic Mini, we’ll have a vintage car insurance policy that’s perfect for your needs.
+No matter whether it’s a Morris Minor, Jensen Interceptor or a Classic Mini, we’ll have a vintage car insurance policy that is suitable for you.

 What is classic car insurance?